scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Sacred
 ======
 Sacred is an open source python framework that aims to bundle solutions for the most frequent challenges when conducting computational experiments.
-It doesn't enforce any particular workflow, and is independent of the choice of machine learning libraries.
+It does not enforce any particular workflow, and is independent of the choice of machine learning libraries.
 Sacred was designed to remain useful even under deadline pressure, and therefore tries to offer maximum convenience while minimizing boilerplate code.